Keyboard shortcuts

 yay -S cardwire

-then enable the service and reboot
+then enable and start the service

 sudo systemctl enable cardwired.service